 Supermarket

 The nearest shop for vegetables and fruit, as well as the only supermarket, can be found on the main street in Pangai.
-As the way leads uphill it would take you around 35 minutes to walk.
-With that being said it’s better to get supplies from the main island if you don’t have a car.
-From The Hideway it’s a 35 minutes walk uphill into the village, in other words, a car would come in handy.
+It’s better to get supplies from the main island if you don’t have a car.
 There is also one liquor shop on the island, which is essentially a little shack adjacent to the house of the owner.
-However, he had a substantial supply on Maka, one of the Tongan beers, as well as other spirits and kava.
+However, he had a substantial supply of Maka, one of the Tongan beers, as well as other spirits and kava.

 Restaurant